 Dr. Matt Vadebonceour, 2010-12.

 Matt was a Research Analyst supporting summer field work planning on an official basis beginning in 2010, co-coordinating the planning efforts and applications in New Hampshire.
-He was involved with the MELNHE project in its earlier iteration as the Calcium project in former capacities at Brown University, and remained involved either as a consultant or RA while he pursued his doctorate at the University of New Hampshire.
+They was involved with the MELNHE project in its earlier iteration as the Calcium project in former capacities at Brown University, and remained involved either as a consultant or RA while they pursued his doctorate at the University of New Hampshire.

-Where is he now?
+Where are they now?
 Matt remains vested in MELNHE as a consultant, but is officially a Post Doctoral Associate at UNH, working on sapflow with Heidi Asbjornsen.
 Matt's website

 Allison Speicher, Summer 2012.

 Allison climbed lots of trees, collecting lots of foliage for Yang Yang's chemical analyses.

-Where is she now?
+Where are they now?
 Community Support Specialist, Enable CNY.

 Jun Cui, Summer 2012.

 "Daisy" helped with MELNHE field work.

-Where is she now?
+Where are they now?
 Pursuing a MLA degree upstairs in the Department of Landscape Architecture.

 Pilar Lyons, Spring 2011

 Pilar supported sample processing and analysis, as well as statistical analysis and publication graphics.

-Where is she now?
+Where are they now?
 Project Engineer, CDH Energy Corp, Cazenovia, NY.
 Pilar's website

 Stephanie Anos, Spring 2011

 Stephanie assisted in an number of experiments to fulfill requirements for ESF's fledgling Undergraduate Scholar program.

-Where is she now?
+Where are they now?
 Stephanie is still at ESF, but has moved to another lab for the next phase of her program.

 Corrie Blodgett, 2009-2012

 Corrie led seasonal New Hampshire field work, and provided remote statistical assistance through the winter months.
-She also participated in the original Calcium project as undergraduate student at RIT.
+They also participated in the original Calcium project as undergraduate student at RIT.

-Where is she now?
-She taught chemistry and physics at Sacopee Valley High School, Hiram, ME; then worked with NEON, and is now a Naturalist with the Tin Mountain Conservation Center, Albany, NH.
+Where are they now?
+They taught chemistry and physics at Sacopee Valley High School, Hiram, ME; then worked with NEON, and is now a Naturalist with the Tin Mountain Conservation Center, Albany, NH.
 Visit Corrie at Tin Mountain

 Haichao helped with the Shoestring Project and participated in weekly lab meetings during Fall 2011, and helped with our summer 2012 field measurements.

-Where is he now?
+Where are they now?
 Upstairs, working on a Master's of Landscape Architecture.